- ASUG is the world’s largest SAP user group.

 In this article, we will cover yet another inaccuracy presented by SAP and repeated by ASUG.
-This has to do with estimating the number of live customers for S/4HANA by a certain date.
+This has to do with estimating the number of live customers for S/4HANA by a specific date.

 The following is from the ASUG S/4HANA Adoption Survey of 2016.